ProAI/laravel-handlebars/README.md

-# laravel-mustache
+# Laravel Handlebars

-A Laravel 5 wrapper for the Mustache PHP Template Engine.
+A Laravel 5 wrapper of LightnCandy for using the Handlebars (and Mustache) template engine.